smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 This proposal requires a major version change.
 Since new parameters are added, Core, iOS, Java Suite, JavaScript Suite, RPC, Protocol, and HMI are affected.
+Since there are not any public code changes listed in this proposal, the SDLC Project Maintainer will have discretion over implementation details, including changes to classes that are not accessible to developers, especially given changes to Java Suite library in 5.0 release.

 ## Alternatives considered